sbstn-jmnz/sbstn-jmnz.github.io/about.md

 permalink: /about/
 ---

-I'm a software engineer from Chile.
+I'm a software developer and engineer from Chile.
 I can help you build scalable software better with front-end frameworks and Ruby back-end.

 I have experience in web development projects with the following practices and technologies: